SashelI/Hololens2-Accuracy-Tool/README.md

-# Hololens2 Precision Tool
+# Hololens2 Accuracy Tool
-Tool for Hololens2 to measure handtracking precision, made with Unity 2020.3.30f1.
+Tool for Hololens2 to measure handtracking accuracy, made with Unity 2020.3.30f1.
 2022 Internship, LIVE-ÉTS Montréal

 • This project conducted at ÉTS Montréal is about evaluating the accuracy of the augmented reality helmet “HoloLens2” from Microsoft in terms of hand position detection, for a potential use of augmented reality and HoloLens2 in the medical field and in cardiology.